Why study renewable energy engineering?

 Professionals with expertise in alternative energy engineering are in high demand in industry and the public sector.

+If Canada (or indeed, any country) is to even come close to meeting its commitments under the Paris Agreement, we need to adopt a multipronged and holistic approach that embraces innovative ways of generating, transmitting, storing and conserving energy.
 And that’s where a new kind of engineer can make a difference: someone who understands the complex interconnections that influence the energy sector and who has the leadership skills to guide new projects, influence decision-makers and take action to build a clean energy future.

 “What separates the Master of Engineering Leadership in Clean Energy Engineering program from others is our belief that the ability to develop and implement the scope of technical solutions needed to achieve change requires a new kind of professional,” says Program Director Dr. Vladan Prodanovic.